-Digital Anthropology believes in a future where the consideration of the social impact on people is at the heart of technological advancement and the digital revolution.
+- We believe in a future where the consideration of the social impact on people is at the heart of technological advancement and digital revolution.

 - Our aim is to engage with global technology companies and their customers.
 We believe they have a Corporate Social Responsibility surrounding the loss of livelihood caused by automation and encourage them to provide funding for our programmes